iam4x/isomorphic-flux-boilerplate/README.md

 Run this boilerplate, you will see the server is fetching some fake users and will populate the `UserStore` with this data. **Koa** will render the first markup, serve the JavaScript and then it will entirely run on the client.

-For now, you will have to declare middlewares in your **Koa** application for fetching the data.
-But at term it should be easier and share the same logic for fetching data on client and server.
-(Maybe with [react-resolver](https://github.com/ericclemmons/react-resolver), I'm still exploring ways).

 ## Alt-resolver

 Alt-resolver is used to resolve data before React Rendering, it shares the same services with client and server.
 It's specific to the boilerplate.